Ukraine Regional Support Office

 - agriculture related services, e.g. crop mapping, drought risk assessment

-The Space Research Institute NASU-NSAU (SRI NASU-NSAU) was established in 1996 at the National Space Agency of Ukraine and National Academy of Sciences of Ukraine for the organisation of scientific space researches in the country, to conduct and coordinate scientific and engineering activities in the area of peaceful exploration and use of outer space.
+The Space Research Institute NASU-SSAU (SRI NASU-SSAU) was established in 1996 at the National Space Agency of Ukraine and National Academy of Sciences of Ukraine for the organisation of scientific space researches in the country, to conduct and coordinate scientific and engineering activities in the area of peaceful exploration and use of outer space.
 It is a leading organization in research, development methods and information technologies, as well as in the provision of corresponding services in the Earth observation domain.
-SRI NASU-NSAU has a strong experience in solving applied problems, regarding agriculture and natural disasters using modern data assimilation and data fusion techniques.
+SRI NASU-SSAU has a strong experience in solving applied problems, regarding agriculture and natural disasters using modern data assimilation and data fusion techniques.

 The Institute's main activities are:

 - scientific and applied research in outer space, astrophysic research of objects in the universe, including in ranges unavailable from the earth surface;

 - development of strategy and principles of universe exploration for scientific and applied issues as well as for the needs of the economy;

 - development and testing of scientific space exploration equipment and relevant technological processes in space;

 - development of new spacecraft navigation, control systems as well as earth and space monitoring systems;